senx/warp10-ext-elastic/SEARCH.md

 	// Types list (type must be string) to apply the search (default: all) 'types' [ 'account' ]

-	// Add a timeout (Defaults to no timeout, type must be a String)
+	// Add a timeout (Defaults to MAXTIMEOUT set in config file, type must be a String)
-	// 'timeout' 'NO_TIMEOUT' set to no timeout
-	'timeout' '1000ms'
+	// Timeout value must be inferior to MAXTIMEOUT 'timeout' '100ms'

 	// Result starting from (default: 0, type must be Long) 'from' 1